LassazVegaz/BlazorShoppingApp/README.md

   - EF Core - ORM for .NET
   - Prisma - ORM for NestJS

 I will add more technologies as I go.
 Some of the technologies are not decided yet.
-They are seperated by `|` in the list.
-I will try to explain why I chose one over the other later when I have time.
+They are seperated by `|` in the list.\
+Detailed explanation of technologies, best practices, frameworks & libraries in this project are discussed [here](./TECHNOLOGIES.md).

 ## Features